tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 ### Altering Partitioned Tables

+Some basic `ALTER TABLE` statements for manipulating table partitions are shown in the following examples:

 ```
-— Add partition
+/* Add partition */
-> ALTER TABLE log_messages ADD IF NOT EXISTS
+ALTER TABLE log_messages ADD IF NOT EXISTS
 PARTITION (year = 2011, month = 1)
 LOCATION ‘/logs/2011/01';

-— Change partition location
+/* Change partition location */
-> ALTER TABLE log_messages PARTITION (year = 2011, month = 1)
+ALTER TABLE log_messages PARTITION (year = 2011, month = 1)
 SET LOCATION ‘/bucket/logs/2011/01’;

-— Drop partition
+/* Drop partition */
-> ALTER TABLE log_messages DROP IF EXISTS PARTITION (year = 2011, month = 1);
+ALTER TABLE log_messages DROP IF EXISTS PARTITION (year = 2011, month = 1);

-- Alter storage properties
+/* Alter storage properties of partition */
 ALTER TABLE log_messages
 PARTITION(year = 2012, month = 1, day = 1)
 SET FILEFORMAT SEQUENCEFILE;

+/* Archive partition */
 ALTER TABLE log_messages ARCHIVE
 PARTITION(year = 2012, month = 1, day = 1);
 ```

-“The ALTER TABLE … ARCHIVE PARTITION statement captures the partition files into a Hadoop archive (HAR) file.
-This only reduces the number of files in the filesystem, reducing the load on the NameNode, but doesn’t provide any space savings (e.g., through compression):
+The `ALTER TABLE ...
+ARCHIVE PARTITION` statement captures the partition files into a Hadoop archive (HAR) file.
+This only reduces the number of files in the filesystem, reducing the load on the NameNode, but doesn’t provide any space savings.
 To reverse the operation, substitute UNARCHIVE for ARCHIVE.
-This feature is only available for individual partitions of partitioned tables.”
+This feature is only available for individual partitions of partitioned tables.